themayursinha/blog/_posts/2023-07-09-Man-is-a-machine.md

 ### Are we just machines?

 Have you ever looked up at the stars and wondered about your place in the vast universe?
 Have you ever asked yourself, "Am I just a collection of cells and atoms, a biological machine?
-Or is there something more—a soul, a spirit, a self?"
+Or is there something more: a soul, a spirit, a self?"

 These are some of the biggest questions we can ask.
 For centuries, we've looked to philosophy, religion, and science for answers.
 Often, it feels like these fields are in conflict.
 But what if they aren't?